Ricki Hill

-Ricki Hill is an Australian former professional squash player.
+Ricki Hill is a former professional squash player from Australia.
+He reached a career high ranking of 10 in the world during January 1988.

+Biography

 Born in Sydney on 7 September 1960 he moved to London to find regular competition and became one of the leading Australian players in the 1980s.

+He played for Dunnings Mill in East Grinstead before moving in 1985 to play for Manchester Northern in the English leagues.